Ancient Jerash can easily be visited as a day trip from Amman. Read on for the top things to do in Jerash, what you can’t miss and how to get there.

 Who would have thought that one of the best preserved Roman archaeological ruins in the world would be found in the Middle East?
-Though most of the city was destroyed by an earthquake in 749 AD, Jerash (or Gerasa as it was once known) in Jordan is a sprawling open-air museum of advanced engineering dating back to the 3rd century BC with impeccable temples, plazas, amphitheaters, gates and agoras.
+Though most of the city was destroyed by an earthquake in 749 AD, the Jerash ruins (or Gerasa as it was once known) in Jordan is a sprawling open-air museum of advanced engineering dating back to the 3rd century BC with impeccable temples, plazas, amphitheaters, gates and agoras.

 The ancient ruins of Jerash are painfully underrated – many visitors to Jordan head straight to Petra, not knowing that Jerash is an equally astonishing landmark not to be skipped.
 If you are allergic to crowds, you’ll love the absence of hordes of fellow tourists at Jerash.
 Located a mere 48 kilometres north of Amman, Jerash is one of the easiest day trip destinations from the capital of Jordan.